AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 random shuffle data from all the distribution

-" choose a dev set and test set to reflect data you expect to get in the future and consider important to do well on "
+**choose a dev set and test set to reflect data you expect to get in the future and consider important to do well on **

 #### Size of the dev and test sets